starwalker-sa/proj.malloc_scaled/README.md

 RAM 16 GB

 ![](/pics/avg_alloc_time_test_1_thread.png)<br />
  Figure 1.
-Average allocation time of 10'000'000 blocks of 32 byte size by one thread
+Average allocation time of 10'000'000 blocks of 32 byte size allocated by one thread

 ![](/pics/avg_alloc_time_test_5_thread.png)<br />
  Figure 2.
-Average allocation time of 10'000'000 blocks of 32 byte size by 5 threads<br />
+Average allocation time of 10'000'000 blocks of 32 byte size allocated by 5 threads<br />

  # Detailed performance tests results
 Also full info about performance test results you may see in the following files: